Generalized integral points on abelian varieties and the Geometric Lang-Vojta conjecture: Further applications and remarks

 \subsection{Application to the generic emptiness of integral points}

-As the parameter space $B^{(s)}$ of subsets $S\subset B$ of cardinality at most $s\geq 1$ is a variety of dimension $s$, the finiteness of the union $I_s$ (cf. Theorem \ref{t:parshin-generic-emptiness-higher-dimension}) of $(S, \DD)$-integral points should imply that for a general choice of such $S$, there are very few or no $(S, \DD)$-integral points at all.
-In fact, we can show an even stronger property (cf. Section \ref{section:corollary-emptiness-higher-dimension}):
+As the space $B^{(s)}$, $s\geq 1$, of subsets $S\subset B$ of cardinality at most $s$ has positive dimension, the finiteness of the union $I_s$ of $(S, \DD)$-integral sections (Theorem \ref{t:parshin-generic-emptiness-higher-dimension}) implies that for a general choice of such $S$, there are very few $(S, \DD)$-integral points.
+We can show an even stronger property (cf. Section \ref{section:corollary-emptiness-higher-dimension}):